MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/workspace-replication.md

 :::image type="content" source="media/workspace-replication/log-analyics-workspace-replication-ingestion-flows.png" alt-text="Diagram that shows ingestion flows during normal and switchover modes." lightbox="media/workspace-replication/log-analyics-workspace-replication-ingestion-flows.png" border="false":::

-#### In-transit data protection in the primary region during a regional failure
+#### Protection of data in transit in the primary region during a regional failure

-Azure Monitor Data has several mechanisms that ensure that data in-transit data isn’t lost when there's a regional failure.
+Azure Monitor has several mechanisms that ensure that data in transit isn’t lost when there's a regional failure.

 Azure Monitor protects data that reaches the primary region's ingestion endpoint when the primary region's pipeline is unavailable to process the data.
-When the pipeline becomes available, it continues to process in-transit data, and Azure Monitor ingests and replicates the data to the secondary region.
+When the pipeline becomes available, it continues to process data in transit, and Azure Monitor ingests and replicates the data to the secondary region.

 If the primary region's ingestion endpoint isn't available, Azure Monitor Agent regularly retries sending log data to the endpoint.
 The data ingestion endpoint in the secondary region starts to receive data from agents a few minutes after you trigger switchover.